 The applicant is now before the Board to request review of the Tax Exemption Application for the aforenoted site and building improvements.
-Landscaping associated with this project is not permitted as a legitimate expenditure as it is not interpreted as a "site improvement," pursuant to the Florida Administrative Code 1A-38.

 Based on State regulations, an Ad Valorem Tax Exemption can be approved for a project before, during, or after it has been undertaken.
-The applicant therefore requests consideration of the ad valorem tax exemption as the project is complete.
+The applicant therefore requests consideration of the Ad Valorem Tax Exemption as the project is complete.